CalumBeck/BSW-Data-Course/chapter1.md

 #Python can multiply
 print (8 * 4)

-#Write your own sum below
+#Write your own sum on the next line

 ```